 To Make Dough

 Sift together the flour, baking powder and salt.
 Reserve.
 Cream the shortening and sugar together with an electric mixer until fluffy.
 Beat the eggs into the sugar and shortening, one at a time, until well incorporated.
 Mix in the vanilla.
 Add the dry ingredients and orange juice alternately, mixing after each addition, till the dough is uniform.
 It should be soft, not stiff.
 Refrigerate the dough for a few hours, up to overnight.

 To Make Filling

-- Pulse a few times till the nuts and raising are chopped smaller.
+Pulse a few times till the nuts and raisins are chopped smaller.
 Stop long before they turn into a paste… you still the filling to be loose with texture, without any overly-large nuts or chunks.